Extract from John Thomson’s Atlas of Scotland 1832. Reproduced by permission of the National Library of Scotland

 It closed in 1970.
 Later it became a residential school for Fife Educational Department, then a day school until 1999.
 It has now been converted to private housing, with further development to the north and west creating Orchard Grove, and the house itself renamed Orchard House [Sources.
 Historic Environment Scotland, list description.]

 LYNEBANK HOSPITAL, DUNFERMLINE This substantial post-war hospital was designed for the mentally handicapped by Alison Hutchison & Partners.
-It was built c.1965‑ 9.
+It was built c.1965‑ 9, officially opened by Princess Alexandra on 9 May 1969.
 [Sources: Buildings of Scotland, Fife, 1988, p.190 .]

 MACLEAN HOSPITAL, BELLYEOMAN ROAD, DUNFERMLINE This small fever hospital was built in a corner of the poorhouse site built in 1849, and was still extant in 2015 – now converted into a private house.
 It is of two storeys, with short single-storey wings, and stone built with tall sash windows.